Yes, you can find a few how-to guides online… this one is complete for the person who wants a high-quality ongoing brew style.

-- Four days into the brew begin the second SCOBY and its brew.
-Same instructions as the first, but the other SCOBY is smaller, so add a little extra sugar and know you’ll have to brew it longer.
+- Four to ten days into the brew begin the second SCOBY and its brew.
+Same instructions as the first, but the other SCOBY is smaller and you’ll have to brew it longer.
 Start tasting on day 8.

 - When Brew One is ready, have the beginnings of Brew Three started (the tea made and sugar and water added to the 3rd jar).
 Carefully remove the SCOBY from Brew One and add it to a prepared Brew Three jar.
 Mark that jar with the current date and add a calendar note to check on day X based on how long this brew took.

 - Using the bottles, you can decant the tea into them straight, or add flavors.
 If you add flavors you will ferment for another 2-4 days (per the instructions).
 Unflavored tea can be consumed immediately.
 I added some Yuzu juice to one bottle and immediately put it into the fridge for consumption the following day.
 OMG, it’s excellent!

 - Other flavors I’ve made: pineapple and ginger, and pear.
 I’ve come to like it plain.